 The health benefits of beta-glucan fiber include:

-- Increased growth of good bacteria in the digestive tract (13).
+- increased growth of good bacteria in the digestive tract

-Bottom Line: Oats are high in the soluble fiber beta-glucan, which has numerous benefits.
-It helps reduce cholesterol and blood sugar levels, promotes healthy gut bacteria and increases feelings of fullness.
+Oats are high in the soluble fiber beta-glucan, which has numerous benefits.
+It helps reduce blood glucose levels, promotes healthy gut bacteria, and can regulate type 2 diabetes.

-Beta-glucan may increase the excretion of cholesterol-rich bile, thereby reducing circulating levels of cholesterol in the blood.
+Beta-glucan may increase the release of cholesterol-rich bile, which reduces the circulating levels of cholesterol in your blood.

-Oxidation of LDL (the "bad") cholesterol, which occurs when LDL reacts with free radicals, is another crucial step in the progression of heart disease.
+Oxidation of LDL (bad) cholesterol occurs when it reacts with free radicals.
+This is another crucial step in the progression of heart disease.

-It produces inflammation in arteries, damages tissues and can raise the risk of heart attacks and strokes.
+LDL cholesterol produces inflammation in arteries, damages tissues, and can raise the risk of heart attacks and strokes.

-Bottom Line: Oats may lower the risk of heart disease by reducing both total and LDL cholesterol and protecting LDL cholesterol from oxidation.
+Oats may lower the risk of heart disease by reducing both total and LDL (bad) cholesterol, as well as by protecting LDL from oxidation.

-Type 2 diabetes is a common disease, characterized by significantly elevated blood sugars.
+Type 2 diabetes is a common health condition, characterized by significantly elevated blood sugar levels.
 It usually results from decreased sensitivity to the hormone insulin.

-These effects are mainly attributed to beta-glucan’s ability to form a thick gel that delays emptying of the stomach and absorption of glucose into the blood (20).
+These effects are mainly attributed to beta-glucan’s ability to form a thick gel that delays the emptying of the stomach and absorption of glucose into the blood.

 Beta-glucan may also promote the release of peptide YY (PYY), a hormone produced in the gut in response to eating.
-This satiety hormone has been shown to lead to reduced calorie intake and may decrease your risk of obesity (23, 24).
+This satiety hormone has been shown to lead to reduced calorie intake and may decrease your risk of obesity.

-Bottom Line: Oatmeal may help you lose weight by making you feel more full.
-It does this by slowing down the emptying of the stomach and increasing production of the satiety hormone PYY.
+Oatmeal may help you lose weight by making you feel more full.
+It does this by slowing down the emptying of the stomach and increasing the production of the satiety hormone PYY.

 It’s no coincidence that oats can be found in numerous skin care products.
-Makers of these products often list finely ground oats as “colloidal oatmeal.”
+Makers of these products often label finely ground oats as “colloidal oatmeal.”

 Note that skin care benefits pertain only to oats applied to the skin, not those that are eaten.